learn-co-curriculum/phase-1-asynchronous-javascript/README.md

 Let's try seeing how synchronous versus asynchronous works in real JavaScript code.

-## Identify a Synchronous Code Bloc
+## Identify a Synchronous Code Block

 As we have experienced in JavaScript, our code executes top-to-bottom, left-to-right.